CASE STUDY

 Train them to ask the right questions and act on those items they can help with.
 Having a high say-do ratio is about delivering on your commitments.
 In addition, a high say-do ratio builds trust and relationships, a pivotal characteristic of a strategic sourcing organization.

-With your knowledge in a strategic sourcing seat, you can improve various items, from building more collaborative, mutually-beneficial partnerships to negotiating more robust supplier contracts.
+With your knowledge and a well-thought-out strategic sourcing plan, you can improve various items, from building more collaborative, mutually-beneficial partnerships to negotiating more robust supplier contracts.

 “We serve in this beautiful space where we are the liaison between the business and our legal teams,” says Salyers.
 “The knowledge we have in both spaces allows us this incredible opportunity to make sure that the outcome is exponentially greater.”